madomoga/2022-Projects/README.md

 # 2022-Projects
 My projects for 2022 using my IBM Data Science Professional Certification Material, as well as material from the Advanced Data Science Specialisation with IBM.
+And anything I can find!